Is Siem Reap Worth Visiting? Exploring Beyond Angkor Wat

 Why Is Siem Reap Famous?

-Siem Reap is famous for its majestic Angkor Wat temple complex, the largest religious monument in the world and considered the eighth Wonder.
+• Siem Reap is absolutely most famous for the majestic Angkor Wat temple complex, the largest religious monument in the world and considered the eighth Wonder.

-In more recent years the town has gained a reputation for its busy nightlife at its famous Pub Street, although honestly we didn’t find it too crazy, but we also didn’t stay out too late.
+• In more recent years the town has gained a reputation for its busy nightlife at its famous Pub Street, although honestly we didn’t find it too crazy (but we also didn’t stay out too late either).

-You can also explore the floating villages on the Tonle Sap and some of the more remote Khmer temples in the jungles above Siem Reap; if you allow the time in your schedule.
+• The floating villages on the Tonle Sap and some of the more remote Khmer temples in the jungles above Siem Reap are also famous and worthy of exploring.

 Visiting the temple complex at Angkor Wat

-Nestled just 5.5 kilometres north of Siem Reap is the incredible Archaeological Park at Angkor.
+You can’t visit Siem Reap without explore the temples.
+Just 5.5 kilometres from town is the incredible Archaeological Park at Angkor.
 A UNESCO World Heritage Site that houses some of the world’s most spectacular and intricate, ancient temples.

-Most people are familiar with the iconic Angkor Wat temple and might even recall scenes from Tomb Raider with Angelina Jolie.
-However most folks, like me, are not aware that the archaeological site covers over 400 km2.
+Most people are familiar with the iconic Angkor Wat temple and maybe recall Tomb Raider with Angelina Jolie.
+However most folks don’t know that the archaeological site covers over 400 km2.

-Within this vast area lie 72 major temples and several hundred minor sites, making it impossible to explore every inch of the ancient city that was once home to over a million people.
+Within this vast area lie 72 major temples and several hundred minor sites, making it impossible to explore every inch, that was once home to over a million people.
+We spent two days and for us that was enough.
+But you should allow at least one day, including a sunrise.

 To make the most of your visit to the temples :